cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/domain-support/custom-metadata.md

 There are some limitations to the metadata that can be provided to Cloudflare:

 - It must be valid JSON.
-- Any origin resolution — for example, directing requests for a given hostname to a specific backend — must be provided as a hostname that exists within Cloudflare’s DNS (even for non-authoritative setups).
+- Any origin resolution — for example, directing requests for a given hostname to a specific backend — must be provided as a hostname that exists within Cloudflare's DNS (even for non-authoritative setups).
 Providing an IP address directly will cause requests to error.
 - The total payload must not exceed 4 KB.
 - It requires a Cloudflare Worker that knows how to process the schema and trigger logic based on the contents.
 - Custom metadata cannot be set on custom hostnames that contain wildcards.